Umuzi-org/ACN-syllabus/content/tech-big-picture/how-web-applications-work/part-4/_index.md

 This means that the Takealot server needs to be able to figure our who different HTTP requests are coming from and what those people are allowed to do.

-Now, it's important to know that clients should not be trusted...
+Now, it's important to know that **clients should not be trusted**...

-HTTPS requests are sent from clients to servers when new pages are loaded and when a JavaScript function decides to sent the request.
+HTTPS requests are sent from clients to servers when new pages are loaded and when a JavaScript function decides to send the request.
 Anybody who can write Javascript can write code that sends requests from a browser.
-And they can put whatever they want into those requests.
+And they can put whatever they want into those requests.They can pretend to be someone they are not.

-So a malicious person could write some code that sends some HTTPS requests to Takealot's servers to see what is inside people's shopping baskets.
+So a malicious person could write some code that sends some HTTPS requests to Takealot's servers to see what is inside other people's shopping baskets.
 Takealot's servers need to be clever enough to figure out which requests are allowed and which are not.

 ## Auth

 When Takealot's server receives an HTTPS request then it needs to do the following:

 1. It needs to figure out who the HTTPS request came from.
 This is called Authentication
 2. It needs to check if the person who sent the request is allowed to do whatever they are trying to do.
+This is called Authorization
-3. Respond appropriately
+3. It then needs to respond appropriately

 ### Authentication